 Planning to include General Assembly (GA) video at an event at your congregation or elsewhere?
 Technical problems (either at GA or at your event) may interfere with even the best-laid plans.
 Test as much as possible before your event, and be prepared with a backup plan (show previous events instead of live-streaming video, or plan a discussion or other activity in case the technology just doesn’t work).

-Live-streaming GA video is available each year at UUA.org/ga/YYYY as well as on YouTube and Vimeo.
+Live-streaming public GA video is available each year at UUA.org/ga/YYYY as well as on YouTube.
 Choose one or more of the events occurring before your service to test the following at the location of your service (online or in person).

 Publicly streamed events include General Sessions and the three Major Worships (Service of the Living Tradition, Synergy Bridging Service, and the Sunday Morning Service).
 You can show a GA video live, as it's occurring, or stream it later.